-- Explore your home directory and its content by command 1s and tree and some files by command file.
-Which hidden files and directories are there?
-What could it be? - Change permissions of the files so that only you can read, write and execute them (chmod). - Create other directory, see it and then remove (rmdir). - Can you access directories of another users?
+- 1 Change permissions of the files so that only you can read, write and execute them (chmod). - Create other directory, see it and then remove (rmdir). - Can you access directories of another users?
 Why?
 If yes, what are your permissions there?
 Explain it. - What are some permissions in /?
-Why? - Create directory in your home directory and share it with another user so she/he can write there anything (using e.g. touch somefile or mkdir somedirectory) (work e.g. in pairs).
+Why? - (B) Create directory in your home directory and share it with another user so she/he can write there anything (using e.g. touch somefile or mkdir somedirectory) (work e.g. in pairs).
 Use everywhere as restricted permissions as possible.
-Can you figure out solution with or without ACL (slide 66)?
+Can you figure out solution with or without ACL (slide 66)? - Practice moving between /home/scripts_data and your home directory.
+Use cd and TAB. - 10 Within /home/scripts_data list by single command only jpg and txt files.